Home

 WHAT CAUSES RAID FAILURE?

-There can be many reasons for a RAID failure.
-Hardware failure is the most common reason
+There can be many reasons for RAID failure.
+Hardware failure is the most common

-and usually results from disk or controller problems.
-Abrupt power failure is another reason
+reason and usually results from disk or controller problems.
+Abrupt power failure is

-WHAT TO DO IF YOU EXPERIENCE A RAID FAILURE
+WHAT TO DO IF YOU HAVE A FAILED RAID:

 866-739-2835.

-Document the series of events that occurred causing RAID failure.
-Make a
+Document the events that occurred causing RAID failure.
+Make notes of

-note of any problems that occurred and the efforts made to solve the problems.
+problems that occurred and the efforts made to solve these problems.
+If you

-If you remove the drives from the array, it is important to label the drives with the
+remove the drives from the array, it is important to label the drives the same

-same order in which they existed in the array.
-This will save our data recovery team time when piecing the
+order in which they existed in the array.
+This will save our recovery team time

 SPECIFIC CAUSES OF RAID FAILURE: